 - Emotional disorders

 - Speech or language impairment

 - Traumatic brain injury

-- The disability must also affect your child’s ability to learn in the general education curriculum.
-They will need special instruction in and/or outside of their general classroom.
+The disability must also affect your child’s ability to learn in the general education curriculum.
+They will need special instruction in or outside their general classroom.

 How can I get my child evaluated for an IEP?